ocornut/imgui/docs/README.md

 - "How can I display an image?
 What is ImTextureID, how does it work?"
 - "How can I use my own math types instead of ImVec2/ImVec4?"
 - "How can I interact with standard C++ types (such as std::string and std::vector)?"
-- "How can I use low-level drawing facilities? (using ImDrawList API)"
+- "How can I display custom shapes? (using low-level ImDrawList API)"

 **Fonts, Text**
 - "How can I load a different font than the default?"